anshadsm/email_extractor/README.md

 # email_extractor

-Simple SEO email extractor from google
+Simple SEO email extractor from google,
 Implemented using selenium

 Please install selenium chromedriver on the default path

+change required parameters on see.py